NevTrace-org/Easy-Connect/docs/deep-technical-backend-doc.md

 The GetCurrentTick method queries the latest tick information from the blockchain, which is used to determine the processing window for new transactions.

 **Transaction Fetching Strategy:**
-The GetAllQxTransfers method implements a pagination strategy to retrieve all transactions for the QX contract starting from a specified tick.
+For example, if we are talking about Qx Contract, the GetAllQxTransfers method implements a pagination strategy to retrieve all transactions for the QX contract starting from a specified tick.
 It continues fetching pages until all available transactions are retrieved, handling large result sets efficiently.

 **Pagination Handling:**
 The client processes transaction results in pages with a configurable page size (250 transactions per page).
 It continues fetching subsequent pages until reaching the total page count returned by the API.

-### Smart Contract Parsing
+### Smart Contract Parsing (QX Contract example)

 #### **Contract Transaction Structure**